Massika-ke/fidelityfastfoods/README.md

 The application addresses the need for a modern, user-friendly platform for local food vendors to showcase their offerings and manage orders effectively.
 It's built using JavaScript, leveraging the power of React for the frontend and Node.js with Express.js for the backend, ensuring a responsive and scalable architecture.

-Key technologies employed include React for the user interface, Node.js and Express.js for the server-side logic, and a relational database (e.g., PostgreSQL) for data persistence.
+Key technologies employed include React for the user interface, Node.js and Express.js for the server-side logic, and mongoBD database for data persistence.
 The application boasts a responsive design, making it accessible on various devices.

 ## ✨ Features